To place an ad on this page, please click on the Advertise Tab.

 Kathy also sells rug roving for braiding rugs and offers classes all year.

-Mary Carol Buchholz has been breeding Karakul sheep at Onion Creek Ranch in Dripping Springs, Texas for 31 years.
-Mary Carol has SOLD!! all of her 2019 lambs that were pictured here and is waiting for 2020 lambs with predominate Hagerman genetics.
+Mary Carol Buchholz has been breeding Karakul sheep at Onion Creek Ranch in Dripping Springs, Texas for 32 years.
+Her 2020 lambs with predominate Hagerman genetics have been sold!

 Mary Carol Buchholz